LinkedIn Basics

 What does your senior coworker compliment you on?

-What have your teammates usually said about you?
+What do your teammates usually say about you?

 You can also take an assessment